weareblahs/bus/README.md

 Currently in beta - which can be accessed via [https://b.ntyx.dev](https://b.ntyx.dev).
 Alternatively, you can also access the web app via [https://bqm.vercel.app](https://bqm.vercel.app).

+Do note that a new version of bus? is coming soon, which a preview of it can be seen on [https://bqmv2.vercel.app](https://bqmv2.vercel.app).

 # Credits

 - Data sourced from `data.gov.my` (see documentation [here](https://developer.data.gov.my/realtime-api/gtfs-static))